sci-42ver/SDF_exercise_solution/README.md

 - solution comment also see codes.
 - Here I use the absolute path like `(load "~/SICP_SDF/SDF_exercises/software/sdf/abstracting-a-domain/game-interpreter.scm")` to make we can call `scheme < foo.scm` in any dir.
   You can use `sed` etc. to change this.
+- All exercise solutions will be given related tests.
+But obviously I won't ensure the test must promise the solution is correct since there is no such a test (Correctness should be proved by maths).
 # SDF_exercise_solution
 exercise solution for Software Design for Flexibility (SDF)